Upstream Bio’s lead program, verekitug (UPB-101)

 A chronic disease of the lungs affecting 350 million patients globally.

 Asthma is a common respiratory disease characterized by chronic airway inflammation that is often underdiagnosed and under-treated.
 For some people, asthma can simply be a nuisance, for others it can interfere with daily life and potentially even be life-threatening.
 Severe asthma is defined as asthma that remains uncontrolled despite optimized treatment with high-dose inhaled corticosteroids or that requires high-dosed inhaled corticosteroids to prevent symptoms from becoming uncontrolled.
 It is estimated that approximately 90% of people with severe asthma are eligible for treatment with a biologic, but only 440,000 patients are currently treated with biologics, suggesting more than 80% of eligible patients are not being optimally treated.
-Key areas of unmet need for people living with severe asthma include improved control of exacerbations and symptoms and reduced treatment burden (e.g. need for frequent injections).
+Key areas of unmet need for people living with severe asthma include improved control of exacerbations and symptoms, and reduced treatment burden (e.g., need for frequent injections).

 Learn more about our ongoing Phase 2 clinical trial evaluating verekitug for the treatment of severe asthma.